psychogenic/riffpga/README.md

   * UART tx and rx lines somewhere onto the FPGA;

   * A blinkenlight and maybe some user switches, 'cause they never hurt.

+### precision clocking

+Finally, in some cases the clocking signal coming from the RP2040 might not be as precise or jitter-free as you need.
+For these cases, I wire up a standard oscillator on another of the global buffer inputs and then select the flexibility of the RP2 clocking for some projects, and the precision of the external oscillator for designs that need it.

+This allows for experimentation ("hey, maybe I can get away with a PWMed clock from the RP... let's see") while still allowing the fallback of adding an external OSC to the BOM if I have to.

 ## Software

 This code may be all you need.
 It's all C, programmed using the [Pico C SDK](https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-c-sdk.pdf).